 A Bachelors Honours degree, 2:2 or above or equivalent international degree level qualification.
 If you do not meet this criteria we may accept professional practice experience (minimum 5 years).
-For more information check out our full entry requirements page on our website.

 Months of entry